ACH Verification Services

 When setting up your site, your PayNearMe Technical Account Manager (TAM) will ask you about what risk threshold you want to enable for the Consumer Portal and the Agent Interface:

 What does each threshold choice include?
-The following table provides a breakdown of every verification message and how it's handled in the PayNearMe platform.
-The Error Message column contains the message that displays in the Consumer Portal and Agent Interface when a transaction is blocked as too risky.
+The following table provides a breakdown of every GVerify response code and how it's handled in the PayNearMe platform.
+The Account Message column contains the message that displays in the Consumer Portal and Agent Interface when a transaction is blocked as too risky.

 Performing ACH Verification Checks